A1 (Beginner)Lesson 4: Questions & Quantifiers

 "Poucos produtos em promoção" (Few products on sale)

-"Quero algumas frutas" (I want some fruits)
+"Quero algumas frutas" (I want some fruit)

 "Todo mundo gosta" (Everyone likes it)

-"Não tem nenhuma vaga" (There's no vacancy)
+"Não tem nenhuma vaga" (There's no spot left)

 "Tenho muito trabalho" (I have a lot of work)

-"Durmo pouco" (I sleep little)
+"Eu falo pouco" (I speak little)

 "Toda segunda eu estudo" (Every Monday I study)